LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Proposed Method

 We aim to generate a new image $\Tilde{I}$ that replaces a target garment in the model input image $I$ with an in-shop garment $C$ provided by the user while retaining the model's physical characteristics, pose, and identity.
 This task can be seen as a particular type of inpainting, specialized in replacing garment information in human-based images according to a target garment image provided by the user.
 For this reason, we use the Stable Diffusion inpainting pipeline as the starting point of our approach.
 It takes as spatial input $\gamma$ the channel-wise concatenation of an encoded masked image $\mathcal{E}({I_M})$, a resized binary inpainting mask $m \in \{0,1\}^{1 \times h \times w}$, and the denoising network input $z_t$.
 Specifically, $I_M$ is the model image $I$ masked according to the inpainting mask $M \in \{0,1\}^{1 \times H \times W}$, and the binary inpainting mask $m$ is the resized version according to the latent space spatial dimension of the original inpainting mask $M$.
 To summarize, the spatial input of the inpainting denoising network is $\gamma = [z_t; m; \mathcal{E}(I_M)] \in \mathbb{R}^{(4+1+4) \times h \times w}$.

 \tit{CLIP} It is a vision-language model~\citep{Radford2021LearningTV} which aligns visual and textual inputs in a shared embedding space.
 In particular, CLIP consists of a visual encoder $V_{E}$ and a text encoder $T_{E}$ that extract feature representations $V_{E}(I) \in \mathbb{R}^{d}$ and $T_{E}(E_L(Y)) \in \mathbb{R}^{d}$ for an input image $I$ and its corresponding text caption $Y$, respectively.
-Here, $d$ is the size of the CLIP embedding space, and $E_L$ is the embedding lookup layer, which maps each $Y$ tokenized word to the token embedding space $\mathcal{W}$.
+Here, $d$ is the size of the CLIP embedding space, and $E_L$ is the embedding lookup layer which maps each $Y$ tokenized word to the token embedding space $\mathcal{W}$.

 The proposed approach introduces a novel textual inversion technique to generate a representation of the in-shop garment $C$.
-We can feed this representation to the CLIP text encoder and condition the Stable Diffusion model.
+We feed this representation to the CLIP text encoder and use it to condition the diffusion process.
 It consists in mapping the visual features of $C$ into a set of $N$ new token embeddings $V_n^* \in \mathcal{W}, n=\{1,\ldots, N\}$.
 Following the terminology introduced in~\citep{baldrati2023zeroshot}, we refer to these embeddings as Pseudo-word Tokens Embeddings (PTEs) since they do not correspond to any linguistically meaningful entity but rather are a representation of the in-shop garment visual features in the token embedding space $\mathcal{W}$.